Updated for Dragonflight Prepatch: 11/20/22

 Practicing turning and dodging in combat

 Target dummies can be found in most major cities.
-I find the target dummies in Dazar’alor very useful for practicing turning around quickly, whether to target newly spawned enemies or to get used to mechanics that require you to turn quickly.
-Go to Dazar’alor and go to the target dummies (yes, target dummies are in Dazar’alor!
-This video shows one path to get to them).
+I find the target dummies in Dazar’alor very useful for practicing turning around quickly, whether to target newly spawned enemies or to get used to mechanics that require you to turn quickly, but the good news is that Valdrakken also has target dummies.
+Go to Valdrakken and go to the target dummies (as seen in this map of Valdrakken).
 Position yourself in the middle of the room, facing the Raider’s Training Dummy.
 Start casting spells.
 Then, right-click your screen and drag it to do a full 180* turn, so you’re facing the regular Training Dummy.
 Target the basic dummy, and continue casting.
 Repeat this often and you’ll see how much faster it is than pressing A or D to face a new target!

-For a real-life application, think about Merektha, the large snake boss from Temple of Sethraliss.
-You have approximately 2 seconds to turn away from her Blinding Sand before you become disoriented.
+For a real-life application, think about the Jailer’s Chains of Oppression mechanic.
+You have approximately 2 seconds after getting pulled on top of him to get out of his death circle.
 Keyboard Turning is not going to turn you fast enough.
-Right-click-dragging will save you in less than half a second!
+Right-click-dragging will save you time and immunities!

 Strafing is another easy way to dodge mechanics.
 Think about the heroic N’zoth fight.
 We group up tightly and then move sideways via strafing on the count of “ONE” to drop the corrupted puddles on the ground.
 If you’re relying on keyboard turning, you’re taking too long to dodge mechanics and may take excessive damage.